ivanhe123/GDP-Browser/README.md

 # GDP-Browser
-A browser that can let you brows github DYNAMIC pages
+A browser that can let you browse github DYNAMIC pages